cardano-foundation/CIPs/CIP-0XXX/README.md

 ##### Protocol messages

 * **MsgInit**: Initial message of the protocol.
-* **MsgRequestMessageIdsNonBlocking(ack,req)**: The server asks for new message ids and acknowledges old ids.
-The client immediately replies (possible with an empty list).
+* **MsgRequestMessageIdsNonBlocking(ack,req)**: The inbound side asks for new message ids and acknowledges old ids.
+The outbound side immediately replies (possible with an empty list).
-* **MsgRequestMessageIdsBlocking(ack,req)**: The server asks for new messages ids and acknowledges old ids.
-The client will block until new messages are available.
+* **MsgRequestMessageIdsBlocking(ack,req)**: The inbound side asks for new messages ids and acknowledges old ids.
+The outbound side will block until new messages are available.
-* **MsgReplyMessageIds([(id,size)])**: The client replies with a list of available messages.
+* **MsgReplyMessageIds([(id,size)])**: The outbound side replies with a list of available messages.
 The list contains pairs of message ids and the corresponding size of the message in bytes.
 In the blocking case the reply is guaranteed to contain at least one message.
 In the non-blocking case, the reply may contain an empty list.
-* **MsgRequestMessages([ids])**: The server requests messages by sending a list of message-ids.
+* **MsgRequestMessages([id])**: The inbound side requests messages by sending a list of message-ids.
-* **MsgReplyMessages([messages])**: The client replies with a list messages.
+* **MsgReplyMessages([messages])**: The outbound side replies with a list messages.
-* **MsgClientDone**: The client terminates the mini-protocol.
+* **MsgClientDone**: The outbound side terminates the mini-protocol.

 ##### Transition table